 - Developed a process utilizing carbide impregnated bristled brushes of various sizes and shapes to deburr the machined surfaces and features without changing their geometry.

-- The brushes also gave us enough compliance to account for many part variations withing part families.
+- The brushes also gave us enough compliance to account for many part variations within part families.

-- Worked with KC Robotics partner PushCorp. to supply an appropriate high torque low RPM servo spindle for the end of arm tooling.
+- Worked with KC Robotics partner PushCorp. to supply an appropriate high torque servo spindle for the robotic deburring process.

 - Integrated an EOAT mounted CMOS laser measurement sensor to probe the part and determine the actual rotational position (Clocking) and its concentricity on the turntable positioner.